XR250R 1986 - 2004 - 9/10/14 version

 Jet the carb to get the most out of the modifications

-A popular change for sea-level jetting is to switch to a 135 main jet if you have opened up the airbox and exhaust.
-The Honda part number for the 135 main jet is 99113-GHB-1350.
+A popular change for sea-level jetting is to switch to a 135 main jet if you have opened up the airbox and exhaust; Honda part number is 99113-GHB-1350.
+135 is just a starting number.
+Altitude, temperature, and humidity affect jetting.

 Using your riding altitude and temperature, look up the main